 Three of us are strapped up into zip line harnesses, limiting our mobility.
 We willingly hopped into the open bed of a truck, driven by locals we just met three minutes ago, none of us speak Spanish, and we have no idea where we are going.

 It’s only about a ten minute drive.
-Once there, you are paired with one of the guides, who will ride behind you, in seated position, so all you have to do is enjoy the view.
+Once there, I am paired with one of the guides, who rides behind me, in seated position, so all I have to do is enjoy the view.

 The last line finishes right near where we left the group.